Search for missing Dulce Maria Alavez enters day 8

-BRIDGETON, N.J. - The search for missing 5-year-old Dulce Maria Alavez enters day eight Monday.
+BRIDGETON, N.J. - The search for missing 5-year-old Dulce Maria Alavez entered its eighth day Monday.

-Family, friends and supporters gathered Saturday night for a vigil at Bridgeton City Park, where Alavez disappeared last Monday.
-Supporters lit candles, prayed, sang hymns and wore yellow, the color that Dulce was wearing when she went missing.
-A pastor prayed the girl's abductor would "send this baby home."

 Dulce Maria Alavez, 5, remains missing in Cumberland County.